Gulf rift over Qatar could complicate US goals in Mideast

 Bruce Riedel, a former CIA officer and Middle East adviser to four administrations, says the situation highlights a major weakness among US allies in the Middle East when it comes to confronting Iran.

 "It puts to rest the whole notion that the Gulf is somehow united behind a consensus on confronting Iran -- it's just not true," Riedel said.
-"The Gulf is not united and the Muslim world is not united."
+"The Gulf is not united, and the Muslim world is not united."

 Pointing to the sectarian element to the divide between the Sunni Gulf nations and Shiite Iran, Riedel noted that "there are a lot of Muslims who think this whole jihad against Shiias is a mistake."